mailgun/documentation/source/api-templates.rst

     }
   }

-Example of retrieving active version of a template:
+Example of retrieving the active version of a template:

 .. include:: samples/templates/template-get-active.rst